December 31st

 At home, the wife is the best friend one can trust and rely upon.
 She is the cornerstone of the family and can withstand any kind of weathering the family has to face.

-For a sick person, medicine is the friend.
+For a sick person, medicine is a friend.
 The medicine may taste bitter, but it is in the person's best interest to gulp it down because it is only going to make him feel better.

 The virtuous deeds and actions performed during one's lifetime are his friends after passing on.
-No amount of wealth, family or friends will accompany him beyond the graveyard.
+No amount of wealth, family, or friends will accompany him beyond the graveyard.
 It is only his merits and demerits that will follow him and decide his path of onward travel.

 pada vigrahaH: